Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 http://www.who.int/uv/publications/globalindex/en/index.html

-The guidelines are recommended by the World Health Organization, the World Meteorological Organization, the United Nations Environment Program, and the International Commission on Non-Ionizing Radiation Protection.
+The guidelines are recommended by the World Health Organization, the World Meteorological Organization, the United Nations Environment Programme, and the International Commission on Non-Ionizing Radiation Protection.

-Penetrates into biological tissues to a depth of 0.1-1 mm, is absorbed by molecules of nucleic acids, proteins and lipids, has sufficient photon energy to break covalent bonds, electronic excitation, dissociation and ionization of molecules (photoelectric effect), which leads to the formation of free radicals, ions, peroxides (photochemical effect), i.e. there is a sequential transformation of the energy of electromagnetic waves into chemical energy.
+Penetrates into biological tissues to a depth of 0.1-1 mm, is absorbed by molecules of nucleic acids, proteins and lipids, has photon energy sufficient to break covalent bonds, electronic excitation, dissociation and ionization of molecules (photoelectric effect), which leads to the formation of free radicals, ions, peroxides (photochemical effect), i.e. there is a consistent conversion of the energy of electromagnetic waves into chemical energy.

-The mechanism of action of UV radiation - biophysical, humoral and neuro-reflex:
+The mechanism of action of UV radiation is biophysical, humoral and neuro-reflex:

-Change in the electronic structure of atoms and molecules, ionic conjuncture, electrical properties cells;
+Changes in the electronic structure of atoms and molecules, ionic configuration, electrical properties cells;

 - inactivation, denaturation and coagulation of protein;

-- photolysis - the breakdown of complex protein structures - the release of histamine, acetylcholine, biogenic amines;
+- photolysis - breakdown of complex protein structures - release of histamine, acetylcholine, biogenic amines;

-- photooxidation - intensification of oxidative reactions in tissues;
+- photooxidation - increased oxidative reactions in tissues;

 - photosynthesis - reparative synthesis in nucleic acids, elimination of damage in DNA;